nytud/xtsv/README.md

 - TSV file with arbitrary column order where the columns are identified by the TSV header (main format of `xtsv`)

 The TSV files are formated as follows (closely resembling the CoNLL-U, vertical format):
-- The first line is the header (when the column order is not fixed and known by the next module)
+- The first line is the __header__ (when the column order is not fixed therefore the next module identifies columns by their names)
+- Columns are separated by TAB characters
+- One token per line (one column), the other columns contain the information (stem, POS-tag, etc.) on that individual token
 - Sentences are separated by emtpy lines
-- If allowed by configuration, zero or more comment lines (eg. lines starts with hashtag and space) immediately preceedes sentences
+- If allowed by settings, zero or more comment lines (eg. lines starts with hashtag and space) immediately preceedes sentences
-- One token per line (one column), the other columns contain the information on that individual token
-- Columns are separated by TAB characters

-The fields are identified by the header in the first line of the input.
+The fields (represented by TSV columns) are identified by the header in the first line of the input.
 Each module can (but not necessarily) define:
 - A set of source fields which is required to present in the input
 - A list of target fields which are to be generated to the output in order

-Newly generated fields are started from the right of the rightmost column, the existing columns should not be modified.
+    - Newly generated fields are started from the right of the rightmost column, the existing columns _should_ not be modified at all

 The following types of modules can be defined by their input and output format requirements: